Rosa Parks

-Parks faced both financial hardship and health problems as a result of her participation in the boycott, and in 1957, she relocated to Detroit, Michigan.
-She continued to advocate for civil rights, providing support for individuals such as John Conyers, Joanne Little, Gary Tyler, Angela Davis, Joe Madison, and Nelson Mandela.
+After the boycott ended, Parks experienced financial hardship and health problems due, in part, to her participation.
+In 1957, she relocated to Detroit, Michigan.
+She continued to advocate for civil rights, supporting people such as John Conyers, Joanne Little, Gary Tyler, Angela Davis, Joe Madison, and Nelson Mandela.
 She was also a supporter of the Black power movement and an anti-apartheid activist, participating in protests and conferences as part of the Free South Africa Movement.
 In 1987, she co-founded the Rosa and Raymond Parks Institute for Self Development with Elaine Eason Steele.
 After Parks's death in 2005, she was honored with public viewings and memorial services in three cities: in Montgomery; in Washington, D.C., where she lay in state at the United States Capitol rotunda; and in Detroit, where she was ultimately interred at Woodlawn Cemetery.
 Parks received many awards and honors, both throughout her life and posthumously.
-She received the Presidential Medal of Freedom, a Congressional Gold Medal, and was also the first Black American to be memorialized in the National Statuary Hall.
+She received the Presidential Medal of Freedom and a Congressional Gold Medal and was the first Black American to be memorialized in the National Statuary Hall.